cybersol795/git-tutorial/README.md

 2. Making a copy of a project on Github.

 ### Cloning your Fork
 Move back to your terminal.
-We're now going to clone the repo you just forked.
+We're now going to clone the repository you just forked.

-*Cloning* is the process of copying a remote repo (like on Github) to your own machine to work on.
+*Cloning* is the process of copying a remote repository (like on Github) to your own machine to work on.

 Using `cd` (change directory), move to a directory using you'd like